 If the cancer has spread to other areas of the body

-The cancer is also broken down into stages 1 through 4 (often written as I through IV).
+The cancer is also broken down into stages 1 through 4 (often written as Roman numerals I through IV).
 The different stage numbers refer to the tumor’s size and if it has spread.
 For instance, stage I is a very early stage of cancer.
 Stage IV means the cancer is widespread.
 NHL is also broken down into further classifications.
-Your child’s healthcare provider can tell you more if needed.
-Talk to the healthcare provider if you have any questions about the stage of your child’s cancer.
+Your child’s health care provider can tell you more if needed.
+Talk to the health care provider if you have any questions about the stage of your child’s cancer.

-Chemotherapy (“chemo”) to destroy cancer cells with powerful cancer-fighting medications.
-Multiple chemo medications may be used.
-They are given through a tube (IV) that’s usually put into a vein in the arm or chest.
+Chemotherapy, called chemo, or other medicines to destroy cancer cells.
+Multiple chemo medicines may be used.
+They are given through an IV or intravenous tube that’s usually put into a vein in the arm or chest.
 Or, they may be given by mouth or injection.